-Each MacBook line serves a different purpose and if you’re looking for a machine capable of running modern games, the 15-inch MacBook Pro is the top choice.
-The entry 15-inch MBP with a Radeon Pro 555 ran our test games at an average 70.5 FPS.
+Each MacBook line serves a purpose, but if you’re looking for a capable gaming machine, the 15-inch MacBook Pro is the top choice.
+The entry 15-inch MBP with a Radeon Pro 555X ran our test games at an average 73.7 FPS.
 Not as fast as an iMac, but more than enough for the average gamer.

 This is how the 15-inch MBP compares with the other MacBooks offered by Apple:

-As can be expected, the MacBook Pro graphics card is what makes all the difference.
-For example, an upgraded 15-inch MBP with a Radeon Pro 560 is also $34 per Frame but the price tag quickly gets out of hands.
-More on that below.
+As can be expected, the graphics card you chose will make all the difference.
+For example, an upgraded 15-inch MBP with a Radeon Pro 560X is also $33 per Frame but delivers more performance at 85 FPS on average.
+That said, the total price can quickly get out of hand… More on that below.

-Having a powerful graphics card in ae slim laptop case has always been an expensive challenge, but the rise of eGPUs is changing that.
-Short for “external graphics card”, an eGPU lets you connect a full-sized graphics card into a MacBook via the high-speed Thunderbolt 3 connection.
+Fitting powerful graphics into a slim machine has always been an expensive challenge, but the rise of eGPUs is slowly changing the game.
+Short for “external graphics card”, an eGPU lets you connect a full-sized graphics card into a Mac via the high-speed Thunderbolt 3 connection.

 This is what Apple Insider‘s Mac eGPU setup looks like:

+You now have a good idea of which Mac is right for you.
+But what about those upgrades Apple offers?
 You already know that some upgrades are more important than others when it comes to gaming.
 Also, some upgrades can only be performed by Apple while others you can do yourself for less money.

 So which upgrades are worth it?

 If gaming is important to you, prioritize upgrading your graphics instead of your processor.
-Some games are very sensitive to faster processors, but the vast majority will benefit more from an upgraded GPU.
+Some games are sensitive to faster processors, but the vast majority will benefit more from an upgraded GPU.

 More RAM is always good, even if it will never have a significant impact on gaming (unless you have very little RAM, to begin with).